vhx/guides/checklists/new-service.md

 - **Will the service have a staging environment?** If not, why not?
 Are there any complications involved in setting up a staging environment for this service?
 - **How will the service be monitored?** Default: Honeybadger.
 - **How will developers be alerted of errors?** Default: All Honeybadger errors are automatically reported in `#exceptions` channel in Slack.
+- **What should the documentation for the service cover?** At a minimum, the documentation should explain the motivation for the creation of the service, how it works at a high level, how it fits into existing VHX infrastructure, and how to deploy the service (including where to find relevant credentials).
+Is there anything else that the documentation for this particular service should cover?